-To aid in placing participants into agencies and positions for which they are suited, Community Service Liaisons have been designated.
+To aid in placing Interns into agencies and positions for which they are suited, Community Service Liaisons have been designated.
 The Liaisons will gain knowledge of the Community Service providers in their areas.
-This knowledge will be used to aid GSWs in placing participants.
+This knowledge will be used to aid GAIN Services Workers in placing Interns.

 Additionally, Community Service Liaisons will have significantly reduced yardsticks to allow them to provide intensive case management services.
-This will include identifying sites, providing additional supportive services and interacting with participants and employers.
+This will include, identifying sites, providing additional supportive services and interacting with Interns and employers.